aymanelkilany/WuzzufTask/README.md

 - Pass all reviews in order to analyze each one of them and get their tones scores
 - Nornmalize the Scores
-- Merge the Nornmlaized scores with each hotel data and there where each hotel should be indexed -return all hotels data as JSON
+- Merge the Nornmlaized scores with each hotel data and there where each hotel should be indexed
+- return all hotels data as JSON
--Build Flask Service around the code
+- Build Flask Service around the code